Taste the Difference

 Conventions and Tourism

-Did you know that a growing number of organizations (such as the American Medical Association) now have policies to only hold meetings and conventions in smokefree cities?
+Did you know that a growing number of organizations (such as the American Medical Association; and the American Heart Association, as of July 1, 2017) now have policies to only hold meetings and conventions in smokefree cities?
 Check out our list of organizations with such policies!

-Smokefree dining out is now the national norm, with more than 77% of the U.S. population protected by a smokefree restaurants law.
+Smokefree dining out is now the national norm, with 77.3% of the U.S. population protected by a smokefree restaurants law.
 People from smokefree places now expect smokefree air when they travel.
 It is the national norm.

 What business groups support smokefree air?

 State Restaurant Association Support for Smokefree Air Laws:

 Partial list of Chambers and Business Groups that support smokefree workplace laws, by region:

 Take a moment to read what chambers of commerce have had to say in support of smokefree air, and view a video of Indiana Secretary of Commerce Michael S. "Mickey" Maurer testifying in opposition to smoking rooms.

 Frequently Asked Questions

 So your elected representatives are considering a smokefree law or have passed a smokefree law that requires your business to go 100% smokefree.
 Here are some frequently asked questions ANR receives from restaurant, bar, and gaming venue owners.
 If you do not see your question listed below, please contact ANR.